rarooij98/telegram-on-esp8266/README.md

 ![Newbot](images/newbot.png)

 ## 2. Get your Telegram user ID. :raising_hand:
 Then I had to get my Telegram user ID, so that the bot knows what messages are coming from my account.
 The manual I was following (https://www.electrorules.com/telegram-control-esp32-esp8266-output) told me to search for IDBot and type **/getid** to get my user ID.

+### Error :triangular_flag_on_post:
 I couldn't find 'IDBot' but I did see a channel called 'ID Bot news', where there was a pinned message talking about @usernametoidbot.
 Clicking this link finally send me to a chat with ID Bot, where it immediately gave me my user id after pressing Start.

 ![IDBot](images/idbot.png)
 ![IDBot2](images/idbot2.ng)